martinpetron/nodejs-clima-app/README.md

 # INFO
-This is an standard CRUD app for tasks.
+This is an standard app which uses REST API from Openweather and Mapbox to bring weather precisely.
 Using Inquirer for menu option simplification.
 ```
 $ node index
 =========================